PakO0044/MeXE402_Midterm_Ramirez_Neil_Evan_S.-_Adolfo_Jann_Shane/README.md

 ### Data Visualization:

+* Visualized the distribution of house prices using a plot histogram.
+* Explored the relationhips between variables by the use of pairplot.
+* Encoded a heat map to show the correlation matrix of the features in the dataset.
 * Created a scatter plot to visualize the relationship between house prices and the distance to the nearest MRT station.
 * Generated a bar chart to show the distribution of houses based on the number of convenience stores nearby.